Skip to content

 Once warped, the loom is checked for even tension and straight lines so the pattern will stay true from the first knot to the last.

-Securing warp threads during loom setup Close-up of loom setup — alignment of warp threads
+Securing warp threads during loom setup

 Step 3